 4. What about Lead, Mold, Air Quality and Asbestos?

 Mold, air quality and asbestos can impact your health.
 Mold can also cause serious structural damage to your home.
-Because home inspectors perform a visual inspection of your home, sometimes these health hazards are missed.
-Home buyer due diligence may include additional work.
+Because home inspectors perform a visual inspection of your home, sometimes no ability exists to visually discover these health hazards.
+Their inspections include limitations.
+Ask about them to determine if any other tests or conditions you wish to include in the contract.
+In other words, home buyer due diligence may include additional work.

 You and your home inspector should pay attention to any spotting on the walls or floors, a leaky roof, water seepage and water stains as this could indicate the presence of mold or water damage.
 Your home inspector should be able to check for any material containing asbestos.

 Sometimes, your home inspection contract usually does not include testing for asbestos, mold and air quality.
 Recently lead in drinking water pipes made the news and people want due diligence around that issue.
-If these are important issues to you, you can get further inspections done to confirm if these health hazards are present in your home.
+If these are important issues to you, add specific conditions to the contract for further inspections to confirm if these health hazards are present in your home.

 5. Look At The Real Property Report

 The Real Property Report (RPR) maps out the boundaries of the property and any structures (such as walkways, garages, and patios), right of ways, and easements on the land.
 Make sure it has a Certificate of Compliance.
 The Certificate of Compliance (Certificate) is a stamp that verifies that all items on the RPR comply with the City’s bylaws.
-Reviewing your RPR and Certificate ensures that you know where the property’s boundaries are and allows you to assess whether all the structures on the land are contained within the borders.
-While at it, also make sure the structures do not offend any restrictions listed on title to the property such as types of fence, paint colours or where the garage was built.
+Reviewing your RPR and Certificate ensures that you know where the property’s boundaries are and allows you to assess whether all the structures on the land are located within the property borders.
+While at it, also make sure the structures comply with any restrictions listed on title to the property.
+For example, these include such things as types of fence, paint colours or limitations on the location of any garage.